Starting to “minimize” seems like it is more than downsizing or decluttering, it sounds like a mindset.

 We still throw away too much produce and things we let become outdated in the cupboards, but the biggest area for me to face is LEFTOVERS!

 I like to cook and have lots of great recipes.
-Mentally, I know I am not cooking for a crowd all the time.
-I should make less.
+Mentally, I know I am not cooking for a crowd all the time, so I should make less.
 I have this mindset that I can freeze the leftovers and save a night of cooking.

-When we do have guests or a crowd, I stress about the horror of possibly running out of something!
+When we do entertain guests or a crowd, I stress about the horror of possibly running out of something!
+I have never run short of anything!

-Make a menu list for the week, then make your grocery list.
+A minimalist move here is to make a menu list for the week, then make your grocery list.
 Only buy the ingredients on your list and start using re-useable bags.
+Then, remember to bring them into the store!

 Minimalism is about keeping & using only what you truly want & need.